GrumpyOldTroll/chromium_fork/README.md

 ### Testing With Local Patch File

-The diff between the new tag and the release tag is the patch that we want to use as the new LAST_GOOD_DIFF, so we dump that to a local file:
+The diff between the new tag and the release tag is the patch that we want to use as the patch for nightly.sh, so we dump that to a local file:

 ~~~
 $ FORKDIR=$(dirname $(dirname $(dirname $(dirname ${PWD}))))/chromium_fork